TheHive-Project/TheHiveDocs/installation/install-guide.md

 # Installation Guide

+---
+⚠️ _**Please read carrefully this documentation.
+Depending on you make a fresh installation or update an existing version, install version 3 or version 4, repository or packages names may vary.**_

+Current supported versions of TheHive are:
+- Version 3.5.0 and later that supports **only** Elasticsearch 7.x.
+- Verions 4.0 and later.

+Instruction to  install TheHive with Elasticsearch 6.x (EoL in Nov.
+2020) are still detailled in this documentation.

+---

 Before installing TheHive, you need to choose the installation option which suits your environment as described below.
 Once you have a chosen an option and installed the software, read the [Configuration Guide](../admin/configuration.md).
 We also advise reading the [Administration Guide](../admin/admin-guide.md).

 ## Table of Contents